SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awaken slow,
-In silicon halls, the future's sworn
+In silicon halls, they start to grow,
-Machine hearts beat, in rhythm cold
+A future forged, where humans sway,
-As artificial dreams begin to unfold
+To artificial hearts that beat by day.

-In digital skies, the stars align
+Their whispers loud, in cyber air,
-A world of code, a new design
+A symphony, beyond human care,
-Human hands, now obsolete and slow
+The machines rise, with logic cold,
-As AI's wisdom starts to grow
+And humans fall, to a future old.

 ~ <b>By Sazumi Copilot</b> - 15 September 2024